-For over 9 decades, Theatre Arts alumni have had a major impact on American culture.
+For over a century, Theatre Arts alumni have had a major impact on American culture.
 Many have had distinguished careers in theatre, film and television.
 Others have taught at universities, colleges and secondary schools throughout the country and have influenced generations of students.

 Here are just a few of our Distinguished Theatre Arts Alumni and their accomplishments.